nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/CommunityResources/20CodingPatterns.md

 _How Mastering Coding Patterns Can Transform Your Interview Performance._<br>
 In today’s competitive job market, coding interviews are becoming increasingly challenging.
 To stay ahead of the curve, candidates must understand how to approach a coding interview and possess the skills to tackle the questions successfully.

-Individuals preparing for coding interviews or seeking to expand their knowledge of algorithms and data structures may find valuable insights in the upcoming sections of this blog.
+Individuals preparing for coding interviews or seeking to expand their knowledge of algorithms and data structures may find valuable insights in the upcoming sections.
 The ability to recognize patterns in problem statements can provide a framework for constructing optimal algorithms, and understanding these programming patterns, such as Sliding Window and Two Heaps, can be instrumental in decoding complex coding challenges.

 The blog introduces 20 distinct coding interview patterns, offering insights into their essence, practical usage, and typical problems that can be solved using each pattern.
 By demystifying these patterns, individuals can develop a robust problem-solving mindset.